MicrosoftDocs/power-automate-docs/flow-docs/sequential-modern-approvals.md

 In this walkthrough, we create a sequential approval flow that manages employee vacation requests.

+> [!NOTE]
+> SharePoint is used here only as an example; it is not required to create approval flows.
+You can use any of the more than 200 services with which Microsoft Flow integrates to drive your flows.

 ## Detailed steps in the flow
 The flow: